 4. They have cyclist friendly facilities

 No one is going to relax or go for that second coffee if they’re worried that their bike isn’t safe outside.
 A café with outdoor seating is the preferred option for most of us, but secure bike parking is a real draw – especially when it’s raining.
-Some cycling cafes have workshops for repairs and spare parts and clothing on sale while Mud Dock in Bristol even has men’s and women’s changing facilities and showers.
+Some cycling cafes have workshops for repairs and spare parts and clothing on sale while other cafes even have showers!

 5. They don’t just serve great coffee